 You’ve seen the advertisements and the Hollywood smiles touting the convenience and effectiveness of at-home whitening strips.
 You’ve considered giving them a try yourself but first you want to know, do they really work?
 It’s a fair question and today I’m covering everything you need to know about over-the-counter (OTC) whitening strips.

-There are many reasons our teeth can become discolored; Age, trauma, medications, tobacco and the foods we eat and drink can all contribute to tooth discoloration.
+There are many reasons our teeth can become discolored; age, trauma, medications, tobacco and the foods we eat and drink can all contribute to tooth discoloration.
 In some situations, this discoloration can be treated with whitening agents and give you back the brighter, more vibrant smile you’ve been looking for.

 In this post, we’ll cover all aspects of whitening strips and answer your most critical questions so you can have a complete understanding of what they are and how they work and can make an informed decision about tooth whitening.

-Whitening strips are less expensive than bleaching treatments performed in the dental office and are the economical choice.
 Retail stores sell them for $25-$40 whereas laser whitening from the dentist can cost upwards to $1200.

 Easy to use, whitening strips are simply applied over the top of the teeth with no preparation.
 Whitening kits tend to get a little messy and require you to prepare the gel, place in a tray and then insert in the mouth.